AltimateAI/vscode-dbt-power-user/README.md

 You can select a file name template and prefix in the settings.

+If this feature is not desired, it can be disabled by setting "dbt.enableGenerateModelCodeLens" to false.

 ### <a id="doceditor">Edit the documentation from your model</a>

 ![Edit the documentation from your model](./media/images/documentation-editor.png)